qooxdoo/qooxdoo/docs/core/understanding_properties.md

 previously set - note that the first time that transform is called, the oldValue parameter will be undefined

-## Asynchronous Properties using Promises
+## setAsync, asynchronous apply methods and asynchronous event handlers

 Sometimes it may be necessary for an applyXxx method to take some time to complete, in which case it is necessary to consider coding asynchronously to allow for a better user experience.
 Perhaps more importantly, if your apply method includes triggering a server round trip then changes to the specification (
 <https://xhr.spec.whatwg.org/>) have deprecated synchronous XMLHttpRequest, and
 some browsers (e.g. Safari) already have very short timeouts for synchronous XMLHttpRequests which cannot be overridden.

-Properties can be made asynchronous by using qx.Promise.
+If a property is set using `obj.setProperty(value)` and the `apply` function returns a thenable (e.g. a Promise), the thenable will not be awaited and the event will be fired in the same tick.

+If you want to await until the apply method promise resolves, you need to call `setXxxAsync`.
-The return value for apply methods is normally ignored, but if it returns an instance of qx.Promise the setXxx method will wait for the promise to be fulfilled before firing the changeXxx event.
+This will wait until the apply function promise resolves before firing the change event.

-As setXxx method returns the value which has been set, it is not possible to return the promise to the caller - to retrieve the promise, you must tell Qooxdoo that the property is asynchronous by setting the async: true in the property definition and then calling the setXxxAsync method:
+It returns a promise which resolves when the apply function and all asynchronous event handlers resolve as well.

+All properties automatically have setXxxAsync, getXxxAsync, and resetXxxAsync methods:

 ```javascript
 properties :